Ongoing infrastructure research

 Most "Nigerian cybersecurity" coverage is either breach-chasing (what just happened to Sterling, Flutterwave, Patricia) or vendor-marketing (why you need our MSSP).
 Neither answers the foundational question: across the sectors that matter, what does Nigerian enterprise infrastructure actually look like?

 We built the dataset to answer it.
-DNS enumeration, live-host probing, HSTS coverage analysis, legacy-stack flagging, ASN mapping — applied consistently to 96 Nigerian organizations across banking, fintech, healthcare, telecom, government, and e-commerce.
+DNS enumeration, live-host probing, HSTS coverage analysis, legacy-stack flagging, ASN mapping - applied consistently to 116 Nigerian organizations across banking, fintech, healthcare, telecom, government, e-commerce, and ISPs.
 What follows is the aggregate.
 No exploitation.
 No speculation.
 Just what a non-privileged observer can see.

 Sector rollup